-This guide intends to provide and refer users to accurate information.
+This guide intends to refer NWC community users to accurate information.
 However, information received from the NWC Library or the NWC Copyright Librarian is neither legal advice/opinion nor legal counsel to the college or any members of the NWC community.
 Please contact the NWC Office of General Counsel or NWC Staff Judge Advocate's Office for NWC-related legal advice and interpretation of the law, or personal counsel for personal legal advice.
+The appearance of hyperlinks does not constitute endorsement by NWC of sites or the information, products, or services contained therein, nor does NWC exercise editorial control over the information found at these locations.
+Such links are provided consistent with the stated purpose of this guide.
 U.S. Copyright Law is subject to change.

 Copyright and Artificial Intelligence (AI)